JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 #### `DocumentTemplate`

-The `DocumentTemplate` is the document repository for the synchronous tasks.
+The `DocumentTemplate` is the document template for the synchronous tasks.
 It has three components:

 * **DocumentEntityConverter**: That converts an entity to communication API, e.g., The Person to DocumentEntity.